squashql/squashql/README.md

 It follows a "write once, run everywhere" philosophy, making it an excellent solution for scenarios where data needs to be efficiently queried from multiple databases.
-Currently, SquashQL supports compatibility with databases such as Apache Spark, ClickHouse, BigQuery, Snowflake, and DuckDB.
+Currently, SquashQL supports compatibility with databases such as Apache Spark, ClickHouse, BigQuery, Snowflake, PostgreSQL and DuckDB.

 ## 💡 Key features